CRBT-Team/Purplet/README.md

 pnpm create purplet@next
 ```

 and follow the instructions it gives.
+Documentation on purplet is available at [purplet.js.org](https://purplet.js.org/docs/getting-started).

 ## Monorepo Contents